MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 1. Select **Assign** to save the new owner.

+   > [!NOTE]
+   > By default, authors and restricted authors have access to all assets (3D parts, images, videos, and object anchors).
+If you want to restrict access to certain assets, create a new security role or update permissions for the particular users.

 ## Assign a guide to a user or an owner team

 1. [Open the model-driven app](open-model-driven-app.md) in Guides.